saaltrecker/deliberAIde/README.md

 ## Description

-deliberAIde is a deliberation assistant for situations where one wishes to promote equitable decision-making.
+__deliberAIde__ is a deliberation assistant for situations where one wishes to promote more inclusive and effective decision-making.
 The initial prototype, developed over 1 week, utilizes GPT-4 and prompt-engineering in handling a discussion transcript and performing topic, argument, and viewpoint analysis.
-It utilizes Flask API and a very simple HTML/JS/CSS UI to display the summarization results into a mermaid diagram.
+It utilizes Flask API and a very simple HTML/JS/CSS UI to display the summarization results into a mermaid minmap.

-We intend to continue further developing deliberAIde over the coming months, to include features such as real-time audio transcription, improved data visualization, sentiment analysis, and smoother UI/UX.
+We intend to continue further developing deliberAIde over the coming months, to include features such as real-time audio transcription, improved data visualization, conflict analysis, and more intuitive UI/UX.
+​
 If you are interested in getting involved in the deliberAIde project, please reach out to one of the developers.

 ## Project Status

-deliberAIde is ongoing and in it's early stages.
+deliberAIde is ongoing and in its early stages.
 If you have suggestions for features you would like to see, please reach out to our team!
+​
 Future features potentially include:
+​
 - Real-time audio transcription
 - Improved data visualization
 - Discourse mapping
-- Analysis of agreements and conflicts (DPA)
+- Analysis of agreements and conflicts (automated Deliberative Policy Analysis)
 - Tracking the deliberative quality
-- A moderation feature to flag potentially harmful content
+- A moderation feature to flag potentially harmful content ​

 ## Requirements